 ROOM SIZE: 805 sq. ft.

 For the finest short term lodging in the Upper East Side of Manhattan, NYC, escape to the Lexington Suite, which occupies the entire fourth floor of 1871 House.
 The suite consists of a rear bedroom with a queen bed in addition to a large front room with another queen-size bed and adjacent open living area.
-There is a small room in the back of the room that can be used as a den, office, lounge or for storage.
+There is no separate living room.
+There is a small room in the back of the room that can be used as a den, office, lounge or dining space.
 A full kitchen and central private en-suite bathroom complete the nearly 1000 square feet of luxury.